FoundationDB/fdb-kubernetes-operator/docs/manual/operations.md

       - "knob_always_causal_read_risky=1"
 ```

-The operator will update the monitor conf to contain the new knob, and will then bounce all of the fdbserver processes.
+The operator will update the monitor conf to contain the new knob, and will then bounce all of the `fdbserver` processes.
-As soon as fdbmonitor detects that the fdbserver process has died, it will create a new fdbserver process with the latest config.
+As soon as `fdbmonitor` detects that the `fdbserver` process has died, it will create a new `fdbserver` process with the latest config.
-The cluster should be fully available within 10 seconds of executing the bounce, though this can vary based on cluster size and the resources provided to the fdbserver processes.
+The cluster should be fully available within 10 seconds of executing the bounce, though this can vary based on cluster size and the resources provided to the `fdbserver` processes.

 The process for updating the monitor conf can take several minutes, based on the time it takes Kubernetes to update the config map in the pods.

+_NOTE_:

+- The custom parameters must be unique and duplicate entries for the same process class will lead to a failure.
+- The custom parameters will not be merged together.
+You have to define the full list of all custom parameters for all process classes.

 ## Upgrading a Cluster